 To ensure we can operate as close to normal as possible and provide a safe environment for our patients and staff, it is now a requirement that you read this information and call us if you have any questions.

 If you or anyone in your household or bubble are displaying any symptoms of COVID-19 or have recently tested positive please contact us on 0191 917 8887 and we will reschedule your appointment for another date with you.

 - We advise that you travel by car or otherwise avoid peak times on public transport.

 - We request that you wear your own face covering unless exempt under government guidelines.
-This must remain in place throughout your visit unless you are asked to remove this by your clinician.
+This must remain in place throughout your visit.

-- Please attend your appointment alone other than where support is required (i.e. for those with learning difficulties, Alzheimer’s, dementia etc.) If someone is attending with you, please ensure they have also read and understood these instructions.
+- Please attend your appointment alone other than where support is required (i.e. for those with learning difficulties, Alzheimer’s, dementia, children, etc.) If someone is attending with you, please ensure they have also read and understood these instructions.

 - Please do not arrive any earlier than 5 minutes prior to your appointment time.

 - For added protection we request that visitors sanitise their hands, using the hand sanitiser provided, upon entering the building.

 - Please remain at a 2m distance from other patients and staff, where possible.

 - Please do not place any personal belongings (keys, wallets, mobiles phones etc.) on any clinic surface; we ask that you either do not bring them into the clinic with you or do not take them out of your pockets.